Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 # Risks

-This section outlines the privacy considerations associated with different aspects of the DNS for the end user.
-When reading this section it needs to be kept in mind that many of the considerations (for example, recursive resolver and transport protocol) can be specific to the network context that a device is using at a given point in time.
+The following four sections outline the privacy considerations associated with different aspects of the DNS for the end user.
+When reading these sections it needs to be kept in mind that many of the considerations (for example, recursive resolver and transport protocol) can be specific to the network context that a device is using at a given point in time.
 A user may have many devices and each device might utilize many different networks (e.g. home, work, public or cellular) over a period of time or even concurrently.
 An exhaustive analysis of the privacy considerations for an individual user would need to take into account the set of devices used and the multiple dynamic contexts of each device.
 This document does not attempt such a complex analysis, instead it presents an overview of the various considerations that could form the basis of such an analysis.

+# Risks in the DNS Data

 ##  The Alleged Public Nature of DNS Data